In this session, We are going to discuss 10 main steps of the tendering process in construction.

-As an alternative to a specification in the case of without quantities contracts, tenderers may be supplied with a Schedule of Works.
-This lists the work comprised in the contract under appropriate headings.
-The tenderers may be required to price the schedule.
+As an alternative to a specification in the case of without quantities contracts, Bidders may be supplied with a Schedule of Works.
+In this schedule, we have to insert the works of the contract under the appropriate headings.
+The Bidders may need to price this schedule.

 Step 02 – Invitation to Tender

 First of all, the Client should decide the type of tendering to give an invitation to tenderers in the tendering process.